Loksley History, Family Crest & Coats of Arms

 Important Dates for the Loksley family

 This web page shows only a small excerpt of our Loksley research.
-Another 181 words (13 lines of text) covering the years 118 and 1180 are included under the topic Early Loksley History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 118 and 1180 are included under the topic Early Loksley History in all our PDF Extended History products and printed products wherever possible.

 Loksley Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Loksley are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Loksley include: Loxley, Lockley, Locksley and others.

 Early Notables of the Loksley family (pre 1700)

 More information is included under the topic Early Loksley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Loksley family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Loksley or a variant listed above: Charles Lockley, who settled in Virginia in 1638; Richard Lockley, who arrived in Virginia in 1635; and Joseph Lockly, who arrived in Virginia in 1651..